imprimeriberac/Calculateur2Dimension/README.md

 # Calculateur2Dimension

-#Used to know what is the maximum size of an image for a perfect print
+#Used to know what is the maximum size of an image for a perfect print - Anonyme and Free
-#Anonyme and Free